Generic Name: Irinotecan (Conventional) (eye rye no TEE kan con VEN sha nal)

 Brand Name: Camptosar

 - Diarrhea can happen with irinotecan (conventional).
-Diarrhea may happen early (within 24 hours) or later (after 24 hours) after getting this medicine.
+Diarrhea may happen early (within 24 hours) or later (after 24 hours) after getting irinotecan (conventional).
 Most of the time, early diarrhea goes away and is not severe.
 Early diarrhea may happen with signs like runny nose, flushing, tearing, stomach cramps, more saliva, sweating, or slow heartbeat.
 Late diarrhea may lead to some health problems like dehydration, infection, or electrolyte problems and can be life-threatening.
 Talk with your doctor about what to do if you have diarrhea.
 Call your doctor right away the first time you have diarrhea, if you have very bad diarrhea, or if you are not able to get diarrhea under control within 24 hours.
 Call your doctor right away if you have black or bloody stools, signs of dehydration, or if you are not able to take fluids by mouth.

 - The ability of your bone marrow to make blood cells may be lowered.
 This can lead to very bad bleeding problems or infections.
 Tell your doctor right away if you have signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if you feel very tired or weak.